Etz-Hola/decentralized-resource/README.md

 ### Contract Components

+- **ERC20.sol**: Token contract that handles purchasing, and payment processing between buyers and sellers.
-- **EnergyMarketplace.sol**: Main contract that handles listing, purchasing, and payment processing between buyers and sellers.
+- **DecentralisedResource.sol**: Main contract that handles listing, purchasing, and payment processing between buyers and sellers.

 ## Technologies Used